A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: Introduction

-As an application, we show how the Kramers--Wannier duality, which expresses the partition sum of the two-dimensional Ising model at a low temperature in terms of the partition sum of the two-dimensional Ising model at a high temperature, can be re-proven with the tools introduced in this paper.
+As an application of our factor-graph approach to algebraic topology, we show how the Kramers--Wannier duality~\cite{kramers-wannier} (see also~\cite{savit:duality, druhl:duality}), which expresses the partition function of the two-dimensional Ising model \cite{ising1925} at a low temperature in terms of the partition function of the two-dimensional Ising model at a high temperature, can be re-proven with the tools introduced in this paper.
+As a quick preview, Fig.~\ref{fig:kw-duality:simplified:1} summarizes our approach to proving the Kramers--Wannier duality: first, we will apply a ``Fourier transform'' step (which amounts to using Fourier duality results for factor graphs) and then we will apply a ``change of support NFG'' step (which amounts to using the observations made in the previous paragraph).
 In our opinion, the resulting proof is easier than existing proofs and gives additional insights.

-The fact that one can express the partition sum of a statistical model at a low temperature in terms of the partition sum of the same or another statistical model at a high temperature is very valuable because frequently it is easier to simulate systems at higher temperatures than at lower temperatures.
+The fact that one can express the partition function of a statistical model at a low temperature in terms of the partition function of the same or another statistical model at a high temperature is very valuable because frequently it is easier to simulate systems at higher temperatures than at lower temperatures.
 Overall, note that the Kramers--Wannier duality fits into a more general theme in physics, where some properties of some model are expressed as some other properties of some other model.
 A very famous, somewhat recent, example is the anti-de Sitter~/ conformal field theory correspondence, also known as Maldacena duality or gauge~/ gravity duality~\cite{maldacena:98:1}.

 On the side, let us point out that the factor-graph approach to algebraic topology discussed in this paper has recently been used beneficially to study stabilizer quantum codes~\cite{Li:Vontobel:16:1}.
-Moreover, note that an upcoming paper by Forney~\cite{Forney:algebraic:topology:notes} will discuss additional results on how to express objects from algebraic topology in terms of normal factor graphs, with a particular emphasis on coding theory; that paper was motivated by~\cite{av:kramers--wannier} and an earlier version of the present paper.
+Moreover, a recently submitted paper by Forney~\cite{Forney:algebraic:topology:notes} discusses additional results on how to express objects from algebraic topology in terms of normal factor graphs, with a particular emphasis on coding theory; that paper was motivated by~\cite{av:kramers--wannier} and an earlier version of the present paper.